ethereum-optimism/specs/specs/governance/gov-token.md

 The contract MUST allow token holders to burn their own tokens using the inherited `burn(uint256)` or `burnFrom(address,uint256)` functions inherited from `ERC20Burnable`.
-When tokens are burned, the total supply and the holder's voting power MUST be reduced accordingly in the `Alligator` contract.
+When tokens are burned, the total supply and the holder's voting power MUST be reduced accordingly in the `Alligator` contract via the transfer hook.

 ### Voting Power